jainy/local_assembly_nonreferenceTE/README.md

     -v,--v      (BOOL)   Print version if only option -s,--verbose(BOOL)   The script will talk to you -h,--help>  (BOOL)   Print this usage\n\n";

+VI.
+Using parallel to speed up the script

+The  --file (the file containing coordinates and individual)  is split to multiple files using the script called 'splitfile_for_parallel_individuals.pl' (provided in the util folder).
+Please type 'perl scriptname -h' to see the usage of the script.

  Please contact jainythomas1@gmail.com or jainyt@genetics.utah.edu for questions or support.